wam/remove-promoted-tweets-chrome-extension/README.md

 not doing anything that it's not supposed to do.
 Improvements and bug reports are welcome via github issues and pull requests.

+## Why Another "Promoted Tweets" Blocker?

+Partly as a personal exercise in writing a small Chrome extension, but also because many of the others rely on jQuery or setTimeout, and this seems a bit simpler.

 ## Installation

 Currently only installable as an unpacked extension.